RusinkoA3/POGA/README.md

 This is an example of code re-use, i.e. I started by using code from another's Github page.

+Figure 1 shows a trivial example of the calculation while Figure 2 shows the progression of the genetic algorithm itself.

 GeneticAlgorithm.py should be loaded into a seperate module for use.